Democrats Eye Georgia Special Election To Test 2018 Messages

 Special elections are not always accurate harbingers of future electoral success, but the Georgia contest gives Democrats a potential early bellwether of whether backlash to Trump can hurt Republicans at the ballot box.
 Ossoff's own ads have tried to paint himself as more of a centrist, but also have a clear anti-Trump message.

-Democrats' first focus group, conducted Tuesday evening by Anzalone Liszt Grove (ALG) Research, was targeted at Romney voters who flipped to Clinton between the ages of 55 and 74.
+Democrats' first focus group, conducted Tuesday evening by Anzalone Liszt Grove (ALG) Research, was targeted at Romney voters between the ages of 55 and 74 who flipped to Clinton.
 Older voters typically turn out more reliably in presidential years, and Democrats will need to persuade more like them to vote for their candidates in November 2018.
-Among the questions Democrats were looking to answer is how they feel about Trump, whether those feelings about the president can trickle down to a GOP congressional nominee and whether they can convince voters to elect a Democratic House to be a check and balance on a Trump White House.
+Among the questions Democrats were looking to answer is how they feel about Trump, whether those feelings about the president can trickle down to a GOP congressional nominee and whether they can persuade voters to elect a Democratic House to be a check and balance on a Trump White House.

-The second focus group, set for Wednesday evening and also conducted by ALG, will survey younger voters between the ages of 18 to 45 on how Democrats can keep them engaged and motivated through the midterms.
+The second focus group, set for Wednesday evening and also conducted by ALG, will survey younger voters between the ages of 18 and 45 on how Democrats can keep them engaged and motivated through the midterms.

-The final focus group, this one targeting black voters, will be conducted next week by Cornell Belcher, a longtime Democratic pollster who worked on both of President Obama's campaigns.
+The final focus group, this one targeting black voters, will be conducted next week by Cornell Belcher, a longtime Democratic pollster who worked on both of President Barack Obama's campaigns.
 The 6th District is about 12 percent African-American, but that number has nearly doubled in the past decade as the Atlanta suburbs have grown and diversified.

-Democrats will need those reliably Democratic voters to turn out not just for Ossoff but in November 2018 too, and they'll be looking to find how motivated they are to send a message to Trump with their vote and how they can be persuaded to get to the polls.
+Democrats will need those reliably Democratic voters to turn out not just for Ossoff, but in November 2018, too, and they'll be looking to find how motivated they are to send a message to Trump with their vote and how they can be persuaded to get to the polls.

-Many Democrats privately acknowledge that the district is still an uphill climb, though that could depend on what Republican advances to the June runoff.
-Top GOP hopefuls include former Georgia Secretary of State Karen Handel, who's run twice statewide before and in some comments has looked to put some daylight between herself and the president.
+Many Democrats privately acknowledge that the district is still an uphill climb, though that could depend on which Republican advances to the June runoff.
+Top GOP hopefuls include former Georgia Secretary of State Karen Handel, who has run twice before statewide and in some comments has looked to put some daylight between herself and the president.
 Johns Creek City Councilman Bob Gray just picked up the endorsement of the Club for Growth on Monday and has touted that he would be a "willing partner" to Trump.

 National Republicans have dismissed the idea that running an anti-Trump strategy will work, saying Democrats tried — and failed — with that message last fall.
 But there are signs the party is taking Ossoff and his momentum seriously.
 The Congressional Leadership Fund, a superPAC aligned with GOP leadership, launched a $1.1 million buy against Ossoff.
 Its ad campaign began with an ad featuring footage of Ossoff dressed as Han Solo for a Star Wars-themed parody his college a cappella group did about drinking on campus.